Healthdirect Free Australian health advice you can count on.

 • It is not usually recommended for the treatment of chronic (long-term) pain.

-• Tramadol is only available on prescription from your doctor.
+• Tramadol is only available with a prescription from your doctor.

-• If you stop taking tramadol suddenly, you may experience withdrawal symptoms.
+• If you stop taking tramadol suddenly, you may experience withdrawal symptoms, so ask your doctor how to reduce your dose safely.

 What is tramadol?

-Tramadol is an opioid medicine available on prescription from your doctor.
+Tramadol is an opioid medicine only available with a prescription from your doctor.

 LOOKING FOR A MEDICINE? — See this list of medicines that contain tramadol to find out more about a specific medication.